-Tracey R. Griffin, 57 Independent Director Since 2020
+Tracey R. Griffin, 58 Independent Director Since 2020

-Katherine Kountze, 59 Independent Director Since 2021
+Katherine Kountze, 60 Independent Director Since 2021

 Career Highlights.
 Ms. Griffin currently serves as a member of our Human Capital & Compensation Committee.
-She is the Chief Financial Officer and Chief Operating Officer of Framebridge, Inc., an online and retail custom framing brand.
+She is the former Chief Financial Officer and Chief Operating Officer of Framebridge, Inc., an online and retail custom framing brand.
 Prior to her position at Framebridge, Ms. Griffin served as the Chief Financial Officer of lifestyle retail brand Kendra Scott, from September 2018 to November 2019.
 Prior to that, Ms. Griffin served as the Chief Financial Officer of PANDORA Americas, a global affordable jewelry brand, from February 2016 to September 2018, following her tenure as the Chief Operating Officer from October 2014 to February 2016.
 In these roles at PANDORA, Ms. Griffin was responsible for implementing and overseeing strategic growth initiatives across the company, including its expansion into Latin America.
 Prior to that, she served as a Senior Partner at McKinsey & Company, a global management consulting firm, where she focused on retail and consumer goods clients.
 Ms. Griffin currently serves on the Board of the non-profit organization Partnership for a Healthier America, where she is the Chair of the Finance and Audit Committee and has previously served on the Board and Strategy Committee of United Negro College Fund.
 Ms. Griffin has a bachelor's degree in Finance from Georgetown University and an MBA from Stanford University.

 Experience and Skills.
-Ms. Griffin brings to the Board years of experience as a senior financial and operations executive in the consumer and retail industries, including a broad strategic and operational skill set.
+Ms. Griffin brings to the Board years of experience as a senior financial and operations executive in the consumer and retail industries, including a digital first retailer, as well as a broad strategic and operational skill set.

-Other Public Company Directorships: ADT Inc. (since 2018).
+Other Public Company Directorships: ADT Inc. (since 2018), where she is a member of the Compensation Committee.

 Career Highlights.
 Ms. Kountze currently serves as a member of our Audit Committee.
-She is the Executive Vice President & Chief Information Officer of DentaQuest, a purpose-driven oral health care company and has held that position since April 2021.
-Prior to DentaQuest, from 2010, Ms. Kountze was the Senior Vice President and Chief Information Officer at Eversource Energy, a business and residential energy provider serving the Northeastern United States.
+She is the Vice President and Global Chief Information Officer of Bose Corporation, a world leader in premium audio solutions.
+Prior to Bose, she was the Executive Vice President & Chief Information Officer of DentaQuest, a purpose-driven oral health care company, and held that position from April 2021 to April 2022.
+Prior to DentaQuest, from 2010 to 2021, Ms. Kountze was the Senior Vice President and Chief Information Officer at Eversource Energy, a business and residential energy provider serving the Northeastern United States.
 From 2001 to 2010, Ms. Kountze served in various senior information and data security positions at The United Illuminating Company, culminating in her role as Vice President and Chief Information Officer in 2007.
-Ms. Kountze is a member of several advisory councils and industry organizations, including the Massachusetts Cybersecurity Strategy Council, the Boston CIO Leadership Advisory Council, the AT&T Executive Customer Advisory Committee, and the Advisory Board for Apprenti, a technology apprenticeship program.
+Ms. Kountze is a member of the Massachusetts Cybersecurity Strategy Council and the Boston CIO Leadership Advisory Council.
 Ms. Kountze received her Bachelor of Arts degree in Actuarial Math & Science from the University of Connecticut, a Master of Science degree in Computer Science from the University of New Haven, and a Certificate for Finance Accounting from Harvard Business Online.

 Experience and Skills.
-Ms. Kountze is an expert in cybersecurity and brings to the Board years of C-Suite experience in all aspects of information technology, including digital transformation matters.
+Ms. Kountze is an expert in cybersecurity and brings to the Board 15 years of C-Suite experience in all aspects of information technology, including digital transformation matters.